flickenmaste/Nekopomf/README.md

 Copy any picture from your web browser
 Use hotkey CTRL INSERT or Paste(ctrl+v) into the window
 Use hotkey CTRL PrtScn to snip a screenshot
-Drag and drop images from your file explorer
+Drag and drop images/files from your file explorer
 File will upload and your link will be automatically copied to your clipboard

 Releases: